Meet Our Dedicated Research Team

 jeonghun.jo@yale.edu

-Jing is a physician-scientist trained in cell biology, immunology, and endocrinology.
+Jing is a physician-scientist trained in immunology, cell biology, and endocrinology.
 She likes solving biological questions using microscopes.

 Lab head